 Contact Stephanie Giles

-Stephanie Giles is a lecturer and the Module Leader for 'Investigation and Evidence Collection' and lectures on core aspects of Crime Scene Investigation and Forensic Taphonomy on the MSc Forensic Programme at Cranfield University.
+Stephanie Giles is a lecturer on the MSc Forensic Programme at Cranfield University.
+She is the Module Leader for 'Investigation and Evidence Collection' and lectures on core aspects of Crime Scene Investigation and Forensic Taphonomy.
 She is a part-time PhD researcher in Forensic Anthropology at Cranfield Forensic Institute and holds an MSc in Forensic Archaeology and Anthropology and a first-class Medical Sciences degree.
-Stephanie holds professional membership with the Chartered Society of Forensic Sciences.
+Stephanie holds professional membership with the Chartered Society of Forensic Sciences and Associate Fellowship of the Higher Education Academy.

-Stephanie was recently nominated for the 'Women in Defence UK Awards 2019'.
+Stephanie was nominated for the 'Women in Defence UK Awards' in 2019.

 Post-mortem interval estimations in forensic anthropology